daz4126/authentication_with_registration_generator/README.md

 * Adds a `link_to_sign_in_or_out` helper that will display a sign out or sign in link depending on if a user is authenticated or not
 * Adds a `show_user_if_signed_in` method that displays a "signed in as username" message if the user is signed in

+Much of this was based on [this excellent tutorial](https://www.rubanonrails.com/courses/rails-cookie-authentication/lessons/introduction) by [@alexandreruban](https://github.com/alexandreruban) that will help you understand how the Authentication Generator works.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: